Azure/retail-ai-enhanced-search/docs/02_DeploymentFlow.md

 ## Frontend Flow - AI Search Service, Storage Accounts, Container Apps, Network

 The arm template is responsible for creating the resources based on the selection made for "Intent to Deploy".
-The infrastructure components get deployed with a **Bicep template**.
+The infrastructure components get deployed with a **ARM template**.
-It creates the Log Analytics and Managed Identities.
-It also spins Container environment.Finally it creates a search service with Indexes and Indexers and Data source pointing to CosmosDB.
+It creates the Log Analytics Workspace and Managed Identities.
+It also spins the Container environment and Storage accounts needed.
+Upon running jobs in the Container environment it creates a search service with Indexes and Indexers and Data source pointing to CosmosDB.

 The index name and indexer name are hard-coded for POC